alexander-hamme/Chess_Game/README.md

 # chess_game
-Writing a chess engine from scratch out of personal interest.
-I plan to make a chess playing AI that will improve itself, most likely through reinforcement learning.
+Writing a chess engine from scratch simply out of personal interest.
+I plan to make a chess engine with AI that will improve itself, most likely through reinforcement learning.